Last Updated on

 This crust does contain yeast, unlike our thin pizza crust recipe.

 Both are good, but this one can be made on very short notice if there are precooked flatbread rounds in the freezer.

-If you have read the flat bread post, then you know I make these quite a bit and freeze them just for pizza making.
+If you have read the flatbread post, then you know I make flatbread quite a bit and freeze them just for pizza making.

 - Pepperoni and pineapple

 - Pepperoni and onion

 - Turkey Italian sausage, mushroom, and green peppers, regular Italian sausage is always delicious too